librespot-org/librespot/README.md

 closed-source libspotify.
 Additionally, it will provide extra features which are not available in the official library.

-Note: librespot only works with Spotify Premium.
+Note: librespot needs to be logged in and only works with Spotify Premium

+# THIS FORK
+As the origin is no longer maintained I wanted to have a place for a version of librespot with other peoples forks and features merged.

-# Unmaintained
+# THANKS
-Unfortunately I am unable to maintain librespot anymore.
-It should still work, but issues and Pull requests will be ignored.
-Feel free to fork it and continue development there.
-If a fork gains traction I will happily point to it from the README.
+I've done noting more than make this pretty so big thanks to:
+[plietar](https://github.com/plietar/) for making the thing in the first place.
+[kingosticks](https://github.com/kingosticks/) For the Suffling and Repeat.
+[ipha](https://github.com/ipha/) For the start stop audio sink.

 ## Building
 Rust 1.17.0 or later is required to build librespot.